Lecturers on History and Literature at Harvard University

-The Committee on Degrees in History and Literature seeks applications for multiple Lecturer positions.
-The program’s hiring needs include: American Studies and Ethnic Studies, especially Black, Native American and/or Indigenous Studies; world histories and literatures (including Latin American and/or European Studies), with a particular focus on colonization and diaspora.
-Especially encouraged to apply are candidates whose work focuses on race or ethnicity, candidates whose work is comparative or transnational in scope, and those who can teach a range of geographic areas and historical periods.
+The Committee on Degrees in History and Literature seeks applications for multiple Lecturer positions teaching across our fields of study.
+The program’s hiring needs include: American Studies and Ethnic Studies (especially Asian American, Black, Latinx, and Native American and/or Indigenous Studies); and global histories and literatures (including Latin American, European, Middle Eastern, African, Asian, and Pacific Studies).
+Especially encouraged to apply are candidates whose work is comparative or transnational in scope, and those who can teach a range of geographic areas and historical periods.

 Additional Qualifications: Demonstrated strong commitment to teaching is desired.

-Special Instructions: Please submit the following materials through the ARIeS portal (https://academicpositions.harvard.edu/postings/11784).
-Applications must be submitted no later than January 3, 2023:
+Please submit the following materials through the ARIeS portal

 1. Cover letter, including a description of teaching and advising experience, and any efforts to encourage diversity, inclusion, and belonging in the classroom